JMencius/LongBow/README.md

 Only one parameter is mandatory
 - `INPUT` which is the input `fastq`/`fastq.gz` file

-Other usage of `longbow` is listed in below.
+Full parameters of `longbow` is listed in below.
 ```
 usage: longbow.py [-h] -i INPUT [-o OUTPUT] [-t THREADS] [-q QSCORE]
                   [-m MODEL] [-a AR] [-b] [-c RC] [-V] [-v]